Lower HOA fees

 3. Provide resources – Provide residents with resources on energy-efficient upgrades, such as a list of recommended contractors or a guide to energy-efficient products.

-By reducing energy costs in common areas and encouraging residents to make energy-efficient upgrades in their own homes, your HOA can save money and reduce its impact on the environment.
+By reducing energy costs in common areas and encouraging residents to make energy-efficient upgrades in their own homes, your HOA can save money while also minimizing its environmental impact.

 Tip #4: Find Affordable Insurance